-By Dr Wong Chin Koon, Paediatrician
+By Dr Wong Chin Koon, Paediatrician.

 Dr Wong headed the Children’s Emergency at National University Hospital when it started the service in 2002, before moving on to Department of Emergency Medicine, KK Women’s and Children’s Hospital serving as Senior Consultant in 2006.
 He was also the Senior Consultant, Contingency & Scenario Planning Division, Ops Group at Ministry of Health from 2008 – 2010.
 Dr Wong was awarded the HMDP training award (Paediatric Emergency, Hospital for Sick Children, Toronto, Canada) in 2001.
-He remains amongst only a handful of paediatricians who has received formal training in the field of Paediatric Emergency in Singapore.
+He remains amongst only a handful of paediatricians who have received formal training in the field of Paediatric Emergency in Singapore.